 Here is my professional list of reasons as to why your hair won't grow:

 - Not trimming- Not trimming your hair is one surefire way to feel like your hair is not growing.
 Why?
 Because when split ends occur, and they always occur, they need to be cut immediately.
 When this is not done, they continue to split up the hair shaft.
 If split ends continue to split that means you will have to get more cut, which of course makes your hair even shorter than you originally planned.
 Cutting off your split ends is the only way to "fix" them.
 If this is done on a consistent basis, you'll be able to keep most of your length and see more growth.
+Even though split ends can not be fixed, there are a few things you can do to prolong, or prevent them.
+Always using a heat protectant like the Silky Serum Oil, especially on the ends of the hair, can help.
+Also, keeping the ends moisturized with a hair lotion, like the Satin Moisture Cream, can help you extend your trims from every 6 weeks to every 12-14 weeks.

-- Not using high quality products- Believe it or not, the products you use play a major role in your hair care journey.
+- Not using high-quality products- Believe it or not, the products you use play a major role in your hair care journey.
 Products that contain things that are harmful to your hair can cause it to dry out and break.
 Use products like these and stay away from products that include sulfates, parabens, etc.

 - Too much heat- When flat ironing and/or curling your hair, it is important to do it correctly.
 You should only be flat ironing your hair with 1-2 passes only.
 Going over the same piece of hair multiple times, even with the heat on low, can cause premature breakage.
 Instead cut the flat iron up to a higher temperature that will allow you to go over the hair only once to get the desired look.

 - Trimming too much- If you are having to get a trim every time you get your hair done, then you are essentially cutting off everything that you grew.
 Therefore you'll be in a constant state of feeling like your hair isn't growing.
-It is always growing, but if you are constantly cutting off your growth, you'll always be at the same length, or shorter.
+It is always growing, but if you are constantly cutting off your growth, you'll always be at the same length or shorter.

 - Having the heat tools up too high- In addition to going over the hair with multiple passes with the flat iron, it is also just as important to not have the heat up too high.
 This will cause the hair to burn, get weaker, and eventually break.
 One way to tell if the heat is up too high is if you smell burnt hair.
 If it smells like it's burning, try cutting the heat down a bit.